Wayland (protocol): Overview

-Wayland consists of a protocol and a reference implementation named Weston.
+The Wayland protocol is represented through a .xml file which comes with the Wayland compiler, which can compile the wayland.xml file into relevant C libraries for applications and compositor implementations to use.
+The official reference implementation for a Wayland compositor is named Weston.
 The project is also developing versions of GTK and Qt that render to Wayland instead of to X. Most applications are expected to gain support for Wayland through one of these libraries without modification to the application.

 Initial versions of Wayland have not provided network transparency, though Høgsberg noted in 2010 that network transparency is possible.
 It was attempted as a Google Summer of Code project in 2011, but was not successful.
 Adam Jackson has envisioned providing remote access to a Wayland application by either "pixel-scraping" (like VNC) or getting it to send a "rendering command stream" across the network (as in RDP, SPICE or X11).
 As of early 2013, Høgsberg was experimenting with network transparency using a proxy Wayland server which sends compressed images to the real compositor.
 In August 2017, GNOME saw the first such pixel-scraping VNC server implementation under Wayland.
 In modern Wayland compositors, network transparency is handled in an xdg-desktop-portal implementation that implements the RemoteDesktop portal.

 Many Wayland compositors also include an xdg-desktop-portal implementation for common tasks such as a native file picker for native applications and sandboxes such as Flatpak (xdg-desktop-portal-gtk is commonly used as a fallback filepicker), screen recording, network transparency, screenshots, color picking, and other tasks that could be seen as needing user intervention and being security risks otherwise.
 Note that xdg-desktop-portal is not Flatpak or Wayland-specific, and can be used with alternative packaging systems and windowing systems.

 Software architecture

 Protocol architecture

-In the Wayland protocol architecture, a client and a compositor communicate through the Wayland protocol using the reference implementation libraries.

 The Wayland protocol follows a client–server model in which clients are the graphical applications requesting the display of pixel buffers on the screen, and the server (compositor) is the service provider controlling the display of these buffers.

 The Wayland reference implementation has been designed as a two-layer protocol: